hyedo0806/CS471-project/readme.md

 This is the result of the project on cs471

-* Contributer: Dohye Kim and Seonho An (alphabetical order)
+* Authors: Dohye Kim and Seonho An (alphabetical order)
 * Title: GraphSAGE-based Win/Loss Prediction in League of Legends
-* We use only cpu for our code
+* We use only cpu as a device for our code

 ## How to setup and execute